kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+## 2025-02-12
+* replaced string with new enum for MedicationServiceType
+* removed id filter for NHS
+* added export of LaborMethod name as Questionnaire description

 ## 2025-01-29
 * changed the medication related export scripts to export medications and link them via identifier from finding
 * added export scripts for Questionnaire and QuestionnaireResponse in Hull